-- to calculate the total investment costs correctly, the investor must also consider the installation, erection and maintenance costs, in order to be able to compare these with other materials.
+- to calculate the total investment costs correctly, the investor must also consider the installation, erection and maintenance costs,.
+This way, he will be able to compare these with other materials.
 If only the initial cost is evaluated, the project’s figures will not be realistic;

 - the market of composites is, compared to many traditional materials, not as big, so you can’t consider GRP a commodity.
-It is a customized product, which must be prepared individually for every single project, and thus the delivery times may be longer than of the traditional materials;
+It is a customized product, which must be prepared individually for every single project.
+Thus the delivery times may be longer than of the traditional materials;

 - the design of the GRP pipes, as I mentioned before, is performance-based.
-In other words, the investor must take care when identifying the project requirements and true operating conditions and only then share the information with the pipe supplier;
+In other words, the investor must take care when identifying the project requirements and true operating conditions.
+Only then can he share the information with the pipe supplier;

 - the composite pipe manufacture should require that the investor adheres to specific instructions in order to ensure the long-term performance of the pipeline.

 It is also very important that the Engineers understand the limitations of the GRP pipes, which depend on the technology used to manufacture them.
-During recent years I have noticed, that some projects have been influenced by strong marketing and miraculous promises from some pipe manufactures, leading to the incorrect use of the product.
+During recent years I have noticed, that some projects have been influenced by strong marketing and miraculous promises from some pipe manufactures.
+This has led to the incorrect use of the product.

 Which pipe is the right one for your application and needs?